-Annually, over 20,000 people go to the ER due to carbon monoxide poisoning.
-This colorless, odorless gas is known as the silent killer because it’s virtually undetectable without a carbon monoxide detector.
+Annually, over 20,000 people go to the ER because of carbon monoxide poisoning.
+The odorless, colorless gas is called the silent killer because it’s essentially undetectable without a carbon monoxide detector.

-Carbon monoxide, as confirmed by the CDC, is put off by gas ranges, furnaces, fireplaces, stoves, and boilers so it only makes sense that carbon monoxide poisoning rises during the winter months when people are trying to keep their homes heated.
-To help keep your home safe, Parker Pearce Service Experts Heating & Air Conditioning is here with some tips to safety heat your home.
+Carbon monoxide, according to the CDC, is put off by fireplaces, boilers, furnaces, stoves, and gas ranges so it only makes sense that carbon monoxide poisoning increases during the winter months when people are trying to keep their homes heated.
+To help keep your home safe, Parker Pearce Service Experts is here with a few tips to safety warm your home.

-- Place a CO detector on each floor of your home and swap out the batteries every year.
+- Place a CO detector on every floor of your home and swap out the batteries annually.

-- Keep all likely sources of combustion, such as clothing, rugs, or bedding, at least three feet away from space heaters, stoves, furnaces or fireplaces.
+- Keep all likely sources of combustion, such as clothing, rugs, or bedding, a minimum of three feet away from fireplaces, furnaces, stoves, or space heaters.

-- Before lighting a fire in the fireplace, be sure to check to verify the chimney damper is open and unblocked.
+- Before starting a fire in the fireplace, always check to verify the chimney damper is open and unblocked.

-- Never leave portable heaters or fireplaces unwatched.
-Shut off space heaters and confirm all embers in the fireplace are totally extinguished before leaving the area.
+- Don’t leave portable heaters or fireplaces unwatched.
+Shut off space heaters and be sure all embers in the fireplace are totally extinguished before leaving the area.

-- Space heaters should always be positioned on the floor, and on a hard, fire-resistant surface, like porcelain tile.
-Keep kids and pets away from space heaters.
+- Space heaters should always be placed on the floor, and on a hard, fire-resistant surface, like ceramic tile.
+Keep children and animals away from space heaters.

-- When buying a new space heater, buy a model that turns off automatically if the heater tips over.
+- When buying a new space heater, purchase a model that turns off automatically if the heater falls over.

 - Do not use a cooking range to heat your home.